 Music Academy is a specialised music excellence program over two semesters of study in which students listen, perform, and compose music in various musical styles.
 The program provides learning experiences to enhance brain function, concentration and memory, problem solving skills, cooperative learning, and expressive abilities.
-The content also focuses on specific practice, and terminologies to engage their senses, imagination, and intellect through rich aural and visual experiences, enhancing the ability to communicate meaning through different cultures, times, and places.
+The content also focuses on specific, primary instrument practice, as well experiences of the elements of music and hands-on, practical making tasks through the lens of various styles to enhance students' ability to communicate meaning through different cultures, times, and places.
 All assessments are intrinsically connected and will be assessed across each semester.